 Pay for Emergencies First

-Don’t put it off when you’re stuck with a sudden medical bill.
+Don’t put it off when stuck with a sudden medical bill.
 If you can’t pay for something now, take action as soon as possible.
-Don’t borrow money to cover an emergency expense—that only makes things worse in the long run and leaves you in debt.
-Pay for things that are urgent and necessary and set up payment plans for other things if needed as well.
+Don’t borrow money to cover an emergency expense—that only worsens things in the long run and leaves you in debt.
+Pay for urgent and necessary items and set up payment plans for other things if needed.

 Nothing is worse than going into high-interest debt to pay for an emergency.
 Therefore, even if you aren’t making a high-interest rate on your emergency savings, it could help you avoid paying 10% plus interest from using a credit card or, even worse, something like a payday loan.